Suger

 Transferring Ownership

 If you need to hand off an agent to another team member, you can transfer ownership from the agent’s settings.
-The new owner receives ADMIN permissions and full control of the agent.
+The new owner receives full ownership and control of the agent.

 Agents in Channels and Jobs